 Secondly, although it said it did not consider semi-closed systems as they were outside the scope of the summary, they are, in fact, an important option.
-For example, the authors note on page 1: 'Technologies being investigated include semi-closed systems to increase production in the existing sheltered coastal ribbon, land-based systems using RAS technology and offshore systems that can exploit much more energetic open ocean locations.'
-[Is this where the closing quote should go?]
-Their report does not explore these options in detail; see the slightly misleading excerpts below,.
+For example, the authors note on page 1: "Technologies being investigated include semi-closed systems to increase production in the existing sheltered coastal ribbon, land-based systems using RAS technology and offshore systems that can exploit much more energetic open ocean locations.'
+Their report does not explore these options in detail; see the slightly misleading excerpts below.
 The first shows semi-closed systems are outside the scope, whereas they do discuss this option further below.